 You’ll also gain proficiency in light armor and a small selection of weapons.
 Melee subclasses will be able to gain medium armor proficiency and more weapons but most bards sit removed from the battle rather than on the frontline and don’t have a high AC.

-Three instruments and three skills cement you as a person of many talents and—alongside rogues—bards are one of the most skilled classes.
+Three musical instruments and three skills cement you as a person of many talents and—alongside rogues—bards are one of the most skilled classes.
 Notably, you can pick any three skills whereas most classes have you pick from a select few.
 Perception, persuasion, and stealth can be great skills to have.
+Welcome to a Bards 5e Guide.

 Spellcasting (1st level)